Skroutz: marketplace guide

 - Merchant product number - the product's SKU or Merchant product number.
 This value must remain the same throughout the product's lifecycle, and cannot be reused in other products.

 - Name - the product's title.
 Make sure to include all necessary attributes of the product, even if some of these attributes may be included in other attributes.
-If the product is refurbished or second hand, mention this too.
+If the product is refurbished or second-hand, mention this too.
 E.g.: Silly Lilies Biodegradable Bin Liners (200x300 mm) 60 pcs.

 - Parent merchant product number - the Merchant product number of the parent product.